Bookworm (character): Powers and abilities

-The Bookworm does not possess superpowers per se, but is shown reading the entire contents of an oversized and lengthy book within “a matter of seconds.”
+The Bookworm does not possess superpowers per se, but is shown reading the entire contents of an oversized and lengthy book within "a matter of seconds."
 Additionally he exhibits a genius level intellect, specifically a high knowledge of books and their contents, including the ability to quote obscure references from old books.
-Although, upon his capture, he misquotes a line which Bruce Wayne correctly attributes to Don Quixote, much to the chagrin of The Bookworm.

 In other media

 Television

 Bookworm makes a non-speaking cameo appearance in the Batman: The Brave and the Bold episode "Day of the Dark Knight!" as an inmate of Iron Heights Penitentiary.